Rookout/docs/docs/rules-status.md

 </div>

 #### (Node) No Source Maps
 You are using a transpiled application without including [source maps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map).
-Rookout has strong source map [support](rooks-setup.md).
+Check out the Rookout [source map support section](rooks-setup.md#transpiling-and-source-maps) in the Node tab of our SDK Setup page.

 #### (Python/Node) Code is in a Dependency
-You are debugging a package deployed as a depedency.
+You are debugging a package deployed as a dependency.
 This requires setting up your source repository [accordingly](source-repos.md#debugging-packages).

 #### (Python/Node) Different File Layout
 File paths are changed between source repository and deployment.
 This requires setting up your source repository [accordingly](source-repos.md#source-path-matching).